thomaslewisjames/Manager/README.md

 # Manager
-Filesystem editor for all your modding needs
+Filesystem editor for your modding needs